 Low barriers to entry are a constant threat in eCommerce.
 It’s easy to set up an eCommerce business, even in a garage.
 People can sell items via Facebook or eBay without setting up their own websites.

-All eCommerce merchants are competing with Amazon and its successful Prime shipping program.
+All eCommerce merchants are competing with Amazon and its successful Prime shipping programme.

 We’ve created a SWOT Analysis diagram below for an independent, family-owned jeweller.

-By establishing their strengths, weaknesses, opportunities and threats, you can focus on what your business is doing well, and how you can use those points to your advantage, and vice-versa when working on your weaknesses.
+By establishing your strengths, weaknesses, opportunities and threats, you can focus on what your business is doing well, and how you can use those points to your advantage, as well as identify areas for improvement.

-To take this a step further, you can also make each point from the SWOT Analysis into an actionable strategy.
+To take this a step further, you can also make each point from the SWOT Analysis an action within your strategy.

-Similarly to a SWOT Analysis, a TOWS Analysis provides a business with a visual representation of how to a plan of action can be made from the detailed SWOT Analysis.
+A TOWS Analysis provides a business with a visual representation of how a plan of action can be made from the detailed SWOT Analysis.

-Whether that’s giving you a broad overview of eCommerce industry trends, show you where you stand in relation to your competitors or provide insight into mitigating your weaknesses and building on your strengths, it’s something every business should consider when making future plans.
+Whether that’s giving you a broad overview of eCommerce industry trends, showing you where you stand in relation to your competitors or providing insight into mitigating your weaknesses and building on your strengths, it’s something every business should consider when making future plans.